Western Power (networks corporation)

 Western Power is a statutory corporation established by the Electricity Corporations Act 2005 (WA).
-It is owned by the State Government of Western Australia and is accountable to the Minister for Energy.
-It is responsible for building, maintaining and operating the electricity network within the South West Interconnected System (SWIS), the poles and wires or energy grid.
+It is owned by the state government of Western Australia and is accountable to the Minister for Energy.
+It is responsible for building, maintaining and operating the electricity network within the South-West Interconnected System (SWIS), the poles and wires or energy grid.

-When the original Western Power Corporation was split it was separated into four independent companies:
+In 2006, what was then the original Western Power Corporation was split it was separated into four independent companies: